artemkv/artemkv.github.io/supervised_learning.md

 ## Logistic regression

 - The same approach can be used for classification, in this case the line is going to divide the space into 2 categories (classes)
-- Suppose we have 2 features (dimensions) x1 and x2, and we are trying to classify the points into 2 possible categories
+- Suppose we have 2 features (dimensions) `x1` and `x2`, and we are trying to classify the points into 2 possible categories
-- For example, we are trying to classify insects into caterpillars and ladybugs, and x1 is length and x2 is a width
+- For example, we are trying to classify insects into caterpillars and ladybugs, and `x1` is length and `x2` is a width
 - We will try to predict the class using the linear model `0 = w1*x1 + w2*x2 + b`
-- In this case, w is weight, b is bias
+- In this case, `w` is weight, `b` is bias
 - We have to come up with the initial values for weights somehow, can be random
-- We plug features as values for x, and current weights as values for w, and get some number z as a result
+- We plug features as values for `x`, and current weights as values for `w`, and get some number `z` as a result
-- Then we pass z through a **sigmoid**: S-shaped logistic function with an y-intercept at 0.5
+- Then we pass `z` through a **sigmoid**: S-shaped logistic function with an `y`-intercept at 0.5
 - Sigmoid allows us to interpret the result as a probability of something to be "true" or "false"
-- Sigmoid produces 0.5 when z is 0, which gives our line an interpretation of a decision boundary: any point that sits on the line has an equal probability of belonging to any of two classes
+- Sigmoid produces 0.5 when `z` is 0, which gives our line an interpretation of a decision boundary: any point that sits on the line has an equal probability of belonging to any of two classes
-- The number z we predicted expresses how much we would need to change values of x1 and x2 (in terms of w1 and w2) to get to the line, so it is a good measure of the distance from the decision boundary
+- The number `z` we predicted expresses how much we would need to change values of `x1` and `x2` (in terms of `w1` and `w2`) to get to the line, so it is a good measure of the distance from the decision boundary
 - Although it is not an euclidian distance, but rather a manhattan distance
-- Sigmoid approaches 1 and -1 at larger values of z, which matches our interpretation: the bigger the z is, more certain we are about the prediction
+- Sigmoid approaches 1 and -1 at larger values of `z`, which matches our interpretation: the bigger the `z` is, more certain we are about the prediction
-- If we have n features, we are going to use an n-1-dimensional plane to separate points instead of a line.
+- If we have `n` features, we are going to use an `n-1`-dimensional plane to separate points instead of a line.
 In this case the model will look like this: `0 = w1*x1 + w2*x2 + ... + wn*xn + b`
 - Or, using vectors, simply `0 = W.T * X + b`
-- Our goal when training the model is to come up with optimal values of weights W
+- Our goal when training the model is to come up with optimal values of weights `W`
 - As usually, we can come up with an error function, use this function to drive the adjustments in weights (using gradient descent), moderate the adjustments by a learning rate, and re-evaluate the model performance until we are satisfied, then test our model using a testing set
 - Because our function is non-linear (we use sigmoid), we cannot use mean square error as an error function
 - We are going to stick to the probabilistic interpretation and maximize the likelihood